turingschool/front-end-curriculum/lessons/express-with-knex.md

 Migrations are kind of like version control for databases.
 For every `up` there must be an equal and opposite `down` that will allow us to rollback those changes. `up` defines what should happen when we do the migration. `down` is the reverse.
 If we want to roll back to a previous version, then `down` undoes whatever `up` did.

-I edited the migration as follows:
+I edited the migration to create an owners table and a secrets table.
+We create the relationship between the two in the secrets table by adding an owner_id field that references id key in the owner table.
+That means each secret belongs to one owner:

 ```js
 exports.up = function(knex, Promise) {